Introduction

 Current departmental issues

-• Provide electronic site survey hardware fully integrated with Idox software packages to enhance the ebuilding standards process
+- Develop Enterprise software system and fully integrated with Idox software packages to enhance the ebuilding standards process.

 North Ayrshire Council’s Building Standards key strategic objectives for the coming year are to:

-• fully engage with and promote membership in LABSS.
-Engage in partnership working with all stakeholders
+- fully engage with and promote membership in LABSS.
+Engage in partnership working with all stakeholders including BSD and Scottish Building Standards Hub

 The national verification performance framework is based on three core perspectives: